 Long cool woman in a black dress

-It is therefore tragic that Othercide makes progression such a tedious chore by crippling its pacing with excessive difficulty.
-This game’s unhealthy obsession with providing a punishing experience will not necessarily appeal to newcomers, and yet the repetitious nature of the gameplay makes it a hard sell next to more established I.P’s in this genre.
+It is therefore tragic that Othercide makes progression such a tedious chore by sacrificing its pacing for the sake of excessive difficulty.
+This game’s unhealthy obsession with providing a punishing experience will likely put off newcomers, and yet the repetitious nature of the gameplay makes it a hard sell next to more established I.P’s in this genre.
 Sorry Lightbulb Crew, Gears Tactics is still the TRPG to beat of 2020.

 - Gorgeous visual design